avivsarig/Obsidian-backend/README.md

 **Lock Timeout Errors:** If you see concurrency errors, check for processes that might be holding file locks or increase the timeout settings.

 **Git Integration Problems:** Ensure the vault directory is a valid Git repository with proper remote configuration if you need Git synchronization features.

+**Authentication Issues:** Verify API keys are properly configured in environment variables or AWS Secrets Manager for production deployments.